jorluisperales/aws-cloud-quest-terraform/Cloud-Practitioner/01-cloud-computing-essentials/README.md

 # DYI

-Build on what you have learned
+Build on what you have learned.

 -> Rename index.html to waves.html